 There is potentially a way to do this in PowerShell/EWS, but again, as above I would be VERY wary and cautions of even attempting that, plus it won’t fix external recipients.

-Realistically the only true way of fixing it is to tell users who are Chairpersons of meetings to delete and re-create the meetings.
+Realistically the only true way of fixing it is to tell users who are Chairpersons of meetings to edit and update the Teams meeting info by removing it and adding new details, delete and re-create the meetings or use an add-in to automate some of it.